commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 # State Sync

-Module used for importing/syncing States into a commercetools project.
+The module used for importing/syncing States into a commercetools project.
 It also provides utilities for generating update actions based on the comparison a [State](https://docs.commercetools.com/http-api-projects-states#states) (which basically represents what commercetools already has) against a [StateDraft](https://docs.commercetools.com/http-api-projects-states#statedraft) (which represents a new version of the state supplied by the user).